 Form of course delivery: using distance learning methods and techniques or stationary.

-Form of assessment: acknowledgement of attendance and a test on the knowledge covered in the course programme.
+Form of course credit: Confirmation of attendance and course credit a test on the knowledge covered in the course programme.

 13. Course: 'Transfusion of blood and blood components'.